Mechanized Logging Operations Certificate Program

 Now recruiting for Summer 2018!

-The training will give students a broad overview of the most common mechanical systems found in modern timber harvesting equipment, and an understanding of the variables of timber growth, tree species, and markets.
-It will also include a strong emphasis on safety.
+The Mechanized Logging Operations Program gives students a broad overview of the most common mechanical systems found in modern timber harvesting equipment, and an understanding of the variables of timber growth, tree species, and markets.
+It also includes a strong emphasis on safety.

-It was for this reason that the PLC partnered with the Maine Community College System and industry to create the program.
-It has been jointly developed by the PLC and Northern Maine Community College (NMCC), Eastern Maine Community College (EMCC), and Washington County Community College (WCCC) with generous support from Milton CAT/CAT Forest Products, Nortrax Inc./John Deere, and other industry partners.
+PLC partnered with the Maine Community College System and industry to create the program.
+It was jointly developed by the PLC and Northern Maine Community College (NMCC), Eastern Maine Community College (EMCC), and Washington County Community College (WCCC) with generous support from Milton CAT/CAT Forest Products, Nortrax Inc./John Deere, and other industry partners.

 Graduation Sept.
 2017